adrianbj/FieldtypePhone/README.md

 2. In the admin control panel, go to Modules.
 At the bottom of the screen, click the "Check for New Modules" button.

 3. Now scroll to the FieldtypePhone module and click "Install".
-The required InputfieldPhone will get installed automatic.
+The required InputfieldPhone will get installed automatically.

 4. Create a new Field with the new "Phone" Fieldtype.